 It’s fascinating to see the section of the Louvre set up like Napoleon’s apartments.
 Of course, there are paintings of Napoleon and his wife, Josephine.
 I also thought the formal dining room was impressive, the table is huge!
 The chandeliers throughout the apartments definitely stand out and demonstrate the opulence of the rooms.

 This sculpture of the Greek goddess, Nike of Samothrace, who is the goddess of Victory, was estimated to have been made around 200 BC.
 The statue was renovated in 2013 when some gaps in the marble were repaired.
 Additionally, the marble was cleaned and restored to its original color.
 Let me just say this statue is absolutely stunning, especially after the restoration.
 It doesn’t matter that pieces have broken off and have never been found.
 I will also say that the museum does a great job showcasing the piece in the marble Daru stairway.

 Marly Horses by Guillaume Coustou the Elder

-I think the museum really did a great job showcasing the four impressive horse sculptures in the Marly courtyard.
-The white room with the natural lighting is stunning.
-The artist really brought life to the sculptures and captured the moment.
+I think the museum did a great job showcasing the four impressive horse sculptures in the Marly courtyard.
+The white room with natural lighting is stunning.
 Wherever you stand in the room, the movement, strength, and violent struggle are evident, thanks to the details in the artwork.
+The artist brought life to the sculptures and captured the moment.

 Louvre Museum FAQs